6 dead, 24 seriously wounded in shooting at Highland Park July 4 parade; "An act of violence that has shaken us to our core"

 HIGHLAND PARK, Ill.
 (CBS) -- Six people were killed and 24 were seriously wounded when a gunman opened fire from a rooftop during the July 4th parade in north suburban Highland Park on Monday.

 Highland Park Police Cmdr.
-Chris O'Neil said the shooting happened around 10:15 a.m. during the parade.
+Chris O'Neill said the shooting happened around 10:15 a.m. during the parade.

 Police are still searching for the shooter, and are urging people in the area to shelter in place.
 A rifle was recovered at the scene.